A Characterization for Decidable Separability by Piecewise Testable Languages: Decidable Classes

 is true if and only if the diagonal problem for the considered language is answered positively.
 Decidability of the Presburger logic finishes the proof of decidability of the diagonal problem.
 We refer for the details of semilinear sets and Presburger logic to~\citep{Ginsburg66}.

-Examples of full trios with effectively semilinear Parikh images are \emph{context-free languages}~\citep{DBLP:journals/jacm/Parikh66}, \emph{multiple context-free languages}~\citep{Seki1991}, languages of \emph{reversal-bounded counter automata}~\citep{Ibarra1978}, \emph{stacked counter automata}~\citep{Zetzsche2015a}, and \emph{finite index matrix languages}~\cite{DassowPaun1989}.
+Examples of full trios with effectively semilinear Parikh images are \emph{context-free languages}~\citep{DBLP:journals/jacm/Parikh66}, \emph{multiple context-free languages}~\citep{Seki1991}, languages of \emph{reversal-bounded counter automata}~\citep{Ibarra1978}, \emph{stacked counter automata}~\citep{Zetzsche2015a} and \emph{finite index matrix languages}~\citep{DassowPaun1989}.

-\segment{Higher-Order Pushdown Automata.} Very recently, it was shown that the diagonal problem is decidable for higher-order pushdown automata~\citep{HagueKochemsOng2016}.
-The authors use an inductive approach: The diagonal problem for order-$(n+1)$ pushdown automata is decided by constructing an order-$n$ pushdown automaton that is equivalent with respect to the diagonal problem.
-Hence, the algorithm arrives at an order-1 pushdown automata, which is an ordinary pushdown automaton.
+\segment{Higher-Order Pushdown Automata and Recursion Schemes.} Very recently, it was shown that the diagonal problem is decidable for higher-order pushdown automata~\citep{HagueKochemsOng2016} and even higher-order recursion schemes~\citep{ClementeParysSalvatiWalukiewicz2016}.
+Both of these methods use an inductive approach: The diagonal problem for order-$(n+1)$ pushdown automata (resp. schemes) is decided by constructing an order-$n$ pushdown automaton (resp. scheme) that is equivalent with respect to the diagonal problem.
+Hence, the algorithm arrives at order 0, for which the diagonal problem is easy to solve.